Frequently Asked Questions

 - Households with persons with disabilities

 - Low income generally defined as 200% of federal poverty level

 Who will be performing the repair work?

 Endeavors as primary case manager will assess home damage and work with a Construction Manager to estimate repair costs, which will be included in the case presented to the Unmet Needs Roundtable.
 The Construction Managers are local Community Development Corporations (CDC) as well as Builders Care.
 If funding is awarded, the Construction Manager will engage their licensed and insured contractors to accomplish the work and report on results.
 The NFLTRO’s Construction Committee has developed standards and an oversight process to ensure work performed meets the FEMA habitability standard of a safe, sanitary and functional condition.

 How will money I contribute be used?

-Funds donated to the Unmet Needs Roundtable will be managed by the NFLTRO’s fiscal agent, Mental Health America of Northeast Florida, and disbursed in progress payments to contractors.
+Funds donated to the Unmet Needs Roundtable will be managed by the NFLTRO’s fiscal agent, The Nonprofit Center of Northeast Florida, Inc., and disbursed in progress payments to contractors.
 100% of funds will be used to pay for labor, materials and construction management costs directly related to the scope of work outlined in the UNR-approved repair estimate.
 No funds will be given directly to individuals.
 Home repair funding will also leverage separate funding to employ more construction workers from the underserved neighborhoods of Urban Core Health Zone 1, offer them a pre-apprenticeship skills training program, and expand the capacity of construction contractors based in these target underserved neighborhoods.
 Disaster recovery is thus transformed into community change opportunities.